lyokha/nginx-easy-context/README.md

 free context is bound to a distinct variable which tracks the context value.
 Normally, variables are shared between the main request and its subrequests which means that the contexts are shared too.
-However, some modules such as *echo-nginx-module* allocate a separate set of variables in subrequests they
+However, some modules such as *echo-nginx-module* allocate a new set of variables in subrequests they spawn, and therefore the contexts in these subrequests branch off the main request.
-spawn: in this case, the contexts are not shared between the main request and its subrequests.

 API
 ---